Here's What's New:

 Another automation feature released in PeopleTools 8.59 is PUM automated merge.
 This provides the customer with an option to automate changes for PeopleCode, SQL, and XSLT in order to make them available within the PUM environment.
 The option to turn on this feature is available during setup.

 Another area of focus in the PeopleTools 8.59 release is analytics.
-Kibana continues to be a hot topic within the PeopleSoft community.
+Kibana continues to be a hot topic within the PeopleSoft community and was also heavily discussed during RECONNECT.
 In the previous 8.58 update, we saw enhancements with the Kibana dashboard to improve the way we view PeopleSoft analytics.
 Now with PeopleTools 8.59, Kibana leverages not only the capability to view PeopleSoft data but also external data as well.
 A new data source type, ‘External Data’, has been added into the search definition to enable the integration.

 Previously, Kibana analytics leveraged Elasticsearch index data.
 This method imposed limitations and ran the risk of users analyzing stale data.
 PeopleTools 8.59 now enables a near real-time update for Kibana analytics.
 Once a transaction is saved, the information is sent over to Elasticsearch to provide a real-time update to the data for search and analytics.